osbuild/guides/osbuild-composer/src/blueprint-reference/blueprint-reference.md

 ### OpenSCAP Support

-From `RHEL8.7` & `RHEL-9.1` support has been added for `OpenSCAP` build-time remediation.
+From `RHEL 8.7` & `RHEL 9.1` support has been added for `OpenSCAP` build-time remediation.
 The blueprints accept two fields:
 - the `datastream` path to the remediation instructions
 - the `profile_id` of the desired security profile

-Please see [the OpenSCAP page]('../user-guide/oscap-remediation.md') for the list of available security profiles.
+Please see [the OpenSCAP page](../user-guide/oscap-remediation.md) for the list of available security profiles.

 ```toml
 [customizations.openscap]